ietf-gitwg/using-github/draft-ietf-git-using-github.md

 changes.
 A pull request asks the owner of a repository to merge a specific set of changes from a fork (or any branch) into their copy.

-Editors SHOULD make pull requests for all substantial changes rather than committing directly to the "master" branch of the repository.
-See {{mature-documents}}
+Editors are encouraged to make pull requests for all substantial changes rather than committing directly to the "master" branch of the repository.
+See
-for discussion on what constitutes a substantial change.
+{{mature-documents}} for discussion on what constitutes a substantial change.
 A pull request creates an artifact that records the reasons for changes and provides other contributors with an opportunity to review the change.
-Pull requests that address substantive issues SHOULD mention the issue they address in the opening comment.
+Ideally, pull requests that address substantive issues mention the issue they address in the opening comment.

 Note: